Dietary supplements have seen an increase in popularity over the past few years as the dietary supplements-based medicine field has gained interest.

 While many people claim dietary supplements have changed their life, it is a challenging field to regulate.
-While the FDA has regulations for dietary supplements, the Dietary Supplement Health and Education Act (DSHEA) of 1994 has dramatically decreased the involvement of the FDA over the dietary supplement market.
+While the FDA has regulations for dietary supplements, the Dietary Supplement Health and Education Act (DSHEA) of 1994 has dramatically decreased the involvement of the FDA in the dietary supplement market.

 According to the FDA, “under DSHEA, FDA is not authorized to approve dietary supplements for safety and effectiveness before they are marketed.”
 This means that dietary supplements can be marketed to individuals, put on shelves, or sold online without being regulated by the FDA.

 This restriction of the FDA causes a lot of misinformation about dietary supplements to be spread, diluting the real value of these compounds, dealing with safety and quality issues, and the lack of efficacy indication of these products.
 Many predatory brands state false claims about curing illnesses and prey on vulnerable individuals looking for alternatives to Western medicine.

 Many times when people look towards dietary supplements-based medicine, it is because they have been failed by many allopathic treatments and are using it as a last resort.
 These people can be very vulnerable, and with false claims of curing diseases like cancer or diabetes together with no clinical evidence of these products, they can waste their time and money as they race to find a treatment that will help.
 With so much incorrect information in the industry, it is easy to forget that many of these supplements can help if taken correctly.

 Due to the lack of regulation by the FDA, there is not much clinical proof in the field of dietary substances.
 Only a few companies worldwide have clinically tested their dietary supplement formulas for efficacy.
 Because it is not required, many companies will not spend time and money on clinical studies, which leaves it to research institutions to test the efficacy of supplements.